Dexhub/Moltres/README.md

     - Open orders on each exchanges
     - Closed orders on each exchanges
     - Cancelled orders on each exchanges
-    - Prices on each exchanges - update 1-2 minutes
+    - Prices on each exchanges - Update 1-2 minutes
     - Place market orders
     - Place limit orders
     - Place good till cancel, good till expiration orders
     - Easy deposit and withdrawal between wallet and exchange
     - Google Authenticator to Login
     - SMS, Web and Email based notifications on:
      - Order execution
      - Auto order cancellation
      - Price movements (% or otherwise)
      - Volume movements